fredgibbs/fredgibbs.github.io/courses/american-food/food-documentary-analysis.md

 - Smooth, focused writing

 ## Questions to address
-- Summarize what you think the moral or take home message is, including not only whatever the film says is the purpose, but also other important points that you think it makes.
+- Summarize what you think the moral or take home message is?
+This include both whatever the film says is the purpose AND other important points that you think it makes
 - Who is the intended audience?
 What do they know?
 What do they need to know but don't?
 - How does the film try to persuade you?
 What kind of evidence does it provide?
 - How is it effective?
 What doubts do you have?